*This post may contain affiliate links. For more information, please visit my affiliate disclaimer here.

 This is a very popular business model and has great money-making potential.
 You’d need to learn marketing and advertising to have success with dropshipping.

 Affiliate marketing is one of those passive income opportunities that require some work to get set up, but once you have everything in place you can earn money well into the future, with minimal upkeep.
-This is a really desirable way to make money on the road as once it’s set up, it requires minimal upkeep.
+This is a really desirable way to make money while traveling as once it’s set up, it requires minimal upkeep.

 Do you have an eye for website design?
-Learn how to make money on the road designing websites!
+Make money while traveling by designing websites!
 Website design is a highly paid and sought after skill and it’s a pretty easy one to learn.
 These days, you don’t have to learn coding or programming to build a website.
 With systems like WordPress, Wix, Squarespace, and others, building a website is easy-peasy.

 As easy as it is, it still intimidates a lot of people, and some people just don’t have the time or care to learn.
 There are unlimited resources to learn how to build websites on WordPress and related software on YouTube.